github/codeql/java/ql/automodel/src/README.md

 An endpoint characteristic is a QL class that "tags" all endpoints for which the characteristic's `appliesToEndpoint` predicate holds.
 The characteristic defines a `hasImplications` predicate that declares whether all the endpoints should be considered as sinks/sources/negatives, and with which confidence.

-The +/- and candidate extraction queries largely<sup>[1](#largely-use-characteristics)</sup> use characteristics to decide which endpoint to select.
+The positive, negative, and candidate extraction queries largely<sup>[1](#largely-use-characteristics)</sup> use characteristics to decide which endpoint to select.
 For instance, if a characteristic exists that applies to an endpoint, and the characteristic implies (cf. `hasImplications`) that the endpoint is a sink with a high confidence &ndash; then that endpoint will be selected as a positive example.
 See the use of `isKnownAs` in [AutomodelFrameworkModeExtractPositiveExamples.ql](https://github.com/github/codeql/blob/main/java/ql/automodel/src/AutomodelFrameworkModeExtractPositiveExamples.ql).

 <a name="largely-use-characteristics">1</a>: Candidate extraction queries are an exception, they treat `UninterestingToModelCharacteristic` differently.